The Partae

 What’s been happening recently?

-Your latest single ‘In Love, 23’ is out now, what or who influenced the sound and songwriting?
+Your latest release after coming back from New York ‘Hand On Heart’ is out now, what influenced the sound and songwriting?

 Where and when did you record/produce/master and who did you work with?